In Part One of this tutorial, we cover the basics of how to use widgets in WordPress.

 In the Available Widgets area, find the Text widget …

-Drag your Text widget to the Active Widgets section and release it at the top of the Widget Area …
+Drag the Text widget to the Active Widgets section and release the widget at the top of the Widget Area …

 Step 5 – Configure the widget.

-Click on the Text widget title bar to configure its options.
-Paste the code with the URLs to your contact page and graphic button into your text widget content area and click save …
+Click on the widget title bar to configure its options.
+Paste the code with the links to your contact page and graphic button into your text widget content area and click the save button …

 *** If using WordPress version pre-4.8 ***